Electrical problems are always serious

 - missing cover plates: exposes you to the risk of contact with energized wires

-- reverse polarity (hot and neutral wires installed backwards): actually turns the power off after the appliance instead of before it
+- reverse polarity (hot and neutral wires installed backward): actually turns the power off after the appliance instead of before it

 - missing or inoperable GFCI receptacles: Ground Fault Circuit Interrupters are there to prevent electrical shock and should always be operational. for more information https://hawleyhomeinspectionsllc.com/gfci-gfi-ground-fault-circuit-breakers/

-- double lugged breakers and neutrals (more than one wire): each current carrying wire should be under its own lug to insure proper connections. for more information https://hawleyhomeinspectionsllc.com/shared-neutral-correction-suggestions/
+- double lugged breakers and neutrals (more than one wire): each current-carrying wire should be under its own lug to ensure proper connections. for more information https://hawleyhomeinspectionsllc.com/shared-neutral-correction-suggestions/

 More serious conditions that may require the use of a licensed electrician include;